First up there’s me-Tipper

 Pap and Granny

-He’s my Daddy and the patriarch of the whole bunch of us.
+He’s my Daddy and was the patriarch of the whole bunch of us until his death in 2016.

 She’s my Momma and tries to keep us all in line.